-However, we still must ask: why do our businesses really need to be “human”?
+However, we still must ask: why do our businesses need to be “human”?

-As recent as 30 years ago, companies had the customer at their mercy.
-There were still untapped markets and the internet phenomenon that’s given rise to unprecedented drivers of competition was still a ways away.
+As recently as 30 years ago, companies had the customer at their mercy.
+There were still untapped markets, and the internet phenomenon that’s given rise to unprecedented drivers of competition was still a ways away.
 For that and other reasons, they could do business the way they wanted and never have to worry about turning a profit.
 Today, things are different.
-And for startups, with over 100 million of them opening each year, things are really different.
+And for startups, with over 100 million of them opening each year, things are different.

 In 2015, the customer has complete control.
 With seemingly as many companies as there are people, it’s easier than ever to match our individuality with the companies we do business with.
 Looking to buy clothes made from hemp, from a company that gives a percentage of their proceeds to homeless children or one advocating for LGBT rights?
 Just do a quick Google search.
 Because of this ability to be ultra-selective, companies have been forced to find better ways to connect.
 And the only way to really connect with a customer is to do so in a way that feels “human”.

 Esteem is the need to feel respected.
-The typical human desire to be accepted and valued by others.
+The typical human desire is to be accepted and valued by others.
 As a species, we crave respect.
 And if you’re wondering, we haven’t forgotten that we are communicators, not psychologists.
-But think about it — who are you more likely to give your hard earned money to — someone who shows interest in you and your needs, or someone who gives little thought to anything but themselves?
+But think about it — who are you more likely to give your hard-earned money to — someone who shows interest in you and your needs or someone who gives little thought to anything but themselves?
 We want the companies we do business with to be as conscious as the people we surround ourselves with.